How to Get Certified to Do Permanent Makeup?

-Each state has different licensing and professional requirements.
+Each state has different certification and professional requirements.
 You have to find a cosmetology program that includes permanent makeup courses.
-Academies are offering multi-day sessions that can lead to certification in the specialties they teach.
-Keep in mind, as mentioned before, some of the schools and academies only accept students who already have their esthetician licenses.
+Academies offer multi-day sessions that can lead to certification in the specialties they teach.
+Keep in mind, as mentioned before, that some of the schools and academies only accept students who already have their esthetician certificate.
 Estheticians are already trained in the traditional makeup applications and know all about skincare.

 Completing a Permanent Makeup Program

-The completion of a permanent makeup program can take up to a few years to complete.
+Completing a permanent makeup program can take up to a few years to complete.
 Each training session usually lasts from one to three days.
-In some cases, you can take short courses if you're already a licensed esthetician or cosmetologist.
+In some cases, you can take short courses if you're already a certified esthetician or cosmetologist.

 Otherwise, you start with a program that will teach you the basics and then sign on for training sessions to become a permanent makeup artist.
-Full programs as set up, so when you complete the program, you meet state licensing requirements.
+Full programs as setting up, so when you complete the program, you meet state certification requirements.
 Professionals who are exposed to blood must also pass specialized safety training courses, This might be part of your program, or you might have to take a separate training course.
-Tattoo specialists must learn the specifics of handling infectious materials, disposal of waste, and preventing the transfer of pathogens.
+Tattoo specialists must learn the specifics of handling infectious materials, waste disposal, and preventing the transfer of pathogens.